 If you are feel that your award of Universal Credit is wrong then do seek advice from a Benefits Adviser who will be able to check your award with you and help you challenge a decision/amount of award if appropriate.

-Only getting 50% of your rent covered because you have an untidy tenancy?
+Only getting 50% of your rent covered?

 Where you have a joint tenancy but your joint tenant no longer lives in the property (for instance where a couple have separated), the DWP often refer to this as an ‘untidy tenancy’.

 The online system will automatically divide your rent in two and so the Housing Costs Element included in your Universal Credit award will only cover 50% of your rent.